 - Cephalogram – This x-ray shows an image of the soft and hard tissues present in the neck region and is primarily used for preparing a treatment plan for patients with orthodontic problems.

 What are the Benefits of Digital Dental X-rays?

 In comparison to the conventional x-rays, digital x-rays carry several advantages:

-- Lower Radiation Exposure – digital x-ray imaging require exposure to very less radiation for capturing an image.
-Therefore, they are much safer than the conventional x-rays.
+- Lower Radiation Exposure – digital x-rays require very little radiation for capturing an image.
+Therefore, they are much safer than the conventional film x-rays.

-- No waiting! – Conventional x-rays may take up to 10-15 for developing an image.
-On the other hand, digital x-ray images are available as soon as they are taken.
-This not only saves the time of the dental team but also reduces the waiting time of the patients.
+- No waiting! – Conventional x-rays may take up to 10-15 minutes for developing an image.
+On the other hand, digital x-rays are available to be viewed on the screen as soon as they are taken.
+Thus, the efficiency of digital x-rays are not only helpful for accurate diagnosis but also reduces chairside time for the patient.

-- Easy Sharing – digital x-ray images can be easily transferred between mobile and storage devices and can be easily shared with other people.
-You don’t need to physically carry the images.
-You can just keep them in your phones or memory drives.
+- Easy Sharing – digital x-rays can be easily transferred between mobile and storage devices and can be easily shared with other providers.
+You don’t need to physically transfer carry the images and can be electronically transferred or stored in memory drives.